Groundswell Community Project 2025 Impact Report

 Coastal pollution, climate change, and aging infrastructure increasingly threaten nearshore water quality, especially in urban and border regions.

-In the San Diego–Tijuana border region, untreated sewage, industrial waste, and urban runoff from the Tijuana River watershed have flowed into coastal waters for decades, resulting in chronic contamination and repeated beach closures where Groundswell runs surf therapy programs.
-(San Diego Coastkeeper)
+Untreated sewage, industrial waste, and urban runoff from the Tijuana River watershed have contaminated San Diego's coastal waters for decades — repeatedly closing the beaches where Groundswell runs surf therapy programs (San Diego Coastkeeper).

 As ocean conditions become more unpredictable, access to the sea — a source of regulation, resilience, and healing — becomes increasingly fragile for the communities who need it most.